 Drugs comprise the major treatment modality of scientific medicine.
-A recent article in the New York Times revealed that over half of Americans regularly take prescription drugs for chronic health problems.
-Sadly, many people don’t realize that the drugs they’re taking could be making their condition worse.
+According to data from the CDC, nearly half of Americans take at least one prescription drug regularly for chronic health problems.
+(1) Sadly, many people don’t realize that the drugs they’re taking could be making their condition worse.

 The second problem is that, by definition, drugs correct a specific imbalance by causing at least one other and often several other imbalances.
 When a drug is introduced into the body to address a malfunction in one biochemical pathway, that drug inevitably interacts with many other pathways.